kthuang20/Katie_Portfolio/content/post/project-6.md

 Check it out [here](https://ds-jobs.streamlit.app/) and make informed career choices with confidence!

-Source code for this dashbaord is available at: [https://github.com/kthuang20/ds-jobs](https://github.com/kthuang20/ds-jobs)
+Source code for this dashboard is available at: [https://github.com/kthuang20/ds-jobs](https://github.com/kthuang20/ds-jobs)